2000–01 Philadelphia 76ers season

-In the last game of the season (at home against the Chicago Bulls), Larry Brown rested his starters instead of trying to go for a win.
-Had the Sixers won this game, they would have had the league's second best record (behind the San Antonio Spurs), and home court advantage over the Los Angeles Lakers in the Finals.
-Both had the same record, but the Lakers' record for non-conference opponents was better than Philadelphia's.
+In the final game of the regular season, against the Chicago Bulls at the First Union Center on April 18, 2001, Brown rested his starters instead of trying to go for a win, as the 76ers lost to the Bulls, 92–86; had the 76ers won this game, they would have had the league's second-best record behind the San Antonio Spurs, and home court advantage over the Los Angeles Lakers in the Finals.
+Both teams had the same record, but the Lakers' record for non-conference opponents was better than Philadelphia's.

-In the playoffs, Iverson and the Sixers faced the 8th-seeded Indiana Pacers in the Eastern Conference First Round.
-Despite losing Game 1 at home, 79–78, the Sixers won the next three games, thus the series, before meeting the Vince Carter-led Toronto Raptors in the Eastern Conference Semi-finals.
-The Raptors took a 2–1 series lead, but the Sixers managed to win the series in seven games.
-In the Eastern Conference Finals, the Sixers trailed 2–1 to the Milwaukee Bucks, but managed to win the series also in seven games, to advance to the NBA Finals against the defending champion Los Angeles Lakers.
-Iverson scored 48 points in Game 1, which the Sixers won on the road in overtime, 107–101.
-However, the Shaquille O'Neal and Kobe Bryant-led Lakers would win the next 4 games and the title.
+In the 2001 NBA playoffs, Iverson and the 76ers faced off against the 8th-seeded Indiana Pacers in the Eastern Conference First Round; despite losing Game 1 at home, 79–78, the 76ers won the next three games, thus the series, before meeting the Vince Carter-led Toronto Raptors in the Eastern Conference Semi-finals.
+The Raptors took a 2–1 series lead, but the 76ers managed to win the series in seven games.
+In the Eastern Conference Finals, the Sixers trailed 2–1 to the Milwaukee Bucks, but managed to win the series also in seven games, to advance to the 2001 NBA Finals against the defending NBA champion Los Angeles Lakers.

+In the Finals, Iverson scored 48 points in Game 1, which the 76ers won at the Staples Center in overtime, 107–101.
+However, the Shaquille O'Neal and Kobe Bryant-led Lakers would win the next four games, thus winning their second consecutive NBA championship.
 Following the season, Hill was traded along with second-year forward Jumaine Jones back to his former team, the Cleveland Cavaliers, and Lynch was dealt to the Charlotte Hornets.

 The team's season roster has been featured in the video game series NBA 2K.
 However, Rodney Buford, Roshown McLeod, Kevin Ollie, Pepe Sánchez, Raja Bell, and Speedy Claxton have been excluded from past installations of the game due to issues in regards to the permission of using the players' likenesses in the games.

 For the season, the 76ers slightly redesigned their uniforms, which remained in use until 2007.
-This was the last time the 76ers won the Atlantic Division title and clinched the #1 seed in the Eastern Conference playoffs until the 2020–21 COVID-19 pandemic-shortened season.
+This was the last time the 76ers won the Atlantic Division title, and clinched the #1 seed in the Eastern Conference playoffs until the 2020–21 COVID-19 pandemic-shortened season.